 - Demanding that our federal, state, and local governments prepare for the health threats of climate change.

-Opposed by a Republican-led Congress, President Barack Obama and his administration had been taking executive actions to realize these aims.
-The EPA’s Clean Power Plan was the culmination of his administration’s efforts to reduce power plant emissions and pollution.
+Opposed by a Republican-led Congress, President Obama and his administration had taken executive actions to realize these aims.
+The EPA’s Clean Power Plan culminated his administration’s efforts to reduce power plant emissions and pollution.
 Unfortunately, President Donald J. Trump and his administration, along with supporters in Congress, are intent on rescinding CPP.

-According to NRDC’s count, fewer than one-third of US states have a plan in place to address the health impacts of climate change.
+According to NRDC’s count, fewer than one-third of US states have a plan to address climate change’s health impacts.

 Worsening air quality across the US

-Allergist Dr. Gallen Marshall works primarily in Jackson, Miss., deemed the “Allergy Capital of the US” in fall 2016.
+Allergist Dr. Gallen Marshall works primarily in Jackson, Miss., deemed the “Allergy Capital of the US” in the fall of 2016.